clintlosee/personal-goals/README.md

 - [ ] Read 20 Pages of Eloquent JavaScript
 - [ ] New Post On Clint Losee Photography Blog
-- [ ] Research Seattle Trip Stuff To do
+- [x] Research Seattle Trip Stuff To do
 - [ ] Travel to Seattle!
 - [ ] Continue Advanced React Course
 - [ ] Look at Angular 2 Updates
 - [ ] Look into switching to React or Angular for RCW (Why, how, benefits, cons)
 - [ ] Progress on Find-A-Lens website
+- [ ] Convert portfolio to Angular 2
+- [ ] Start WordPress theme for devthirty5 Blog
+- [ ] Continue Java/Angular course
+- [ ] Continue Angular 2 RC5 course

 ### This Week's Reading/Watching List: